JustinMBrown/movidius-NCS-tutorial/README.md

 # 1. Introduction

-In this report I’ll be covering the full pipeline of how to use the Movidius Neural Compute Stick(NCS), from tensorflow code, to real time inferencing.
+In this tutorial I’ll be covering the full pipeline on how to use the Movidius Neural Compute Stick(NCS), from tensorflow code, to real time inferencing.

 ## 1.1 The General Idea